How does solar PV work?

 PV panels differ in efficiency – how much of the sun's energy is used by the system per unit area – and in price.

 Solar tiles and slates are also available.
-These are installed in the same overlapping way as ordinary roof tiles and can be more aesthetic than fitting solar panels on top of an existing roof.
+These are installed in the same overlapping way as ordinary roof tiles and can be more aesthetically appealing than fitting solar panels on top of an existing roof.
 But solar tile systems are pricey.
 They can cost double the amount of an equivalent solar PV panel system – so they’re not as cost-effective.

 Solar tiles aren't as cost effective as solar PV panels.